Tiendil/tiendil-org-content/content/posts/2024-04-01-about-book-economics-the-users-guide/en.md

 For a long time, there was a trend in production to simplify the worker's operations: from manufactories to conveyor belts, work became simpler and more monotonous.

-In my opinion, over the past 30-40 years, this trend has broken and is going back.
+In my opinion, over the past 30-40 years, the trend has changed and is moving in the opposite direction.

 Resources and time spent on a detailed analysis and elaboration of production operations lead to a slowdown in the manufacturer's response to market changes.
-Your processes (and production, as a result) risk becoming obsolete before you optimize everything and put it on the shelves.
+Your processes (and production, as a result) may becoming obsolete before you optimize everything and put it on the shelves.

 Therefore, the value of multifunctional professionals with many skills, high learning ability, and independence is increasing.
 Such people, of course, are not able to super-optimize their work, but they can quickly bend it in any direction, no matter where the market wind blows.